How to Understand The Design of Mainframes

 Mainframes as Specialized In Their Design and Configured to Order

 Mainframes like the IBM zSeries are entirely configured to order.
 There is no “single price.”
-Depending upon the configuration, the zSeries can cost from hundreds of thousands to multiple millions.
-However, because of the configuration, the customer gets a mainframe that is tuned for their requirements.
+Depending on the configuration, the zSeries can cost hundreds of thousands to multiple millions.
+However, the customer gets a mainframe tuned for their requirements because of the configuration.

 The mainframe manufacturers have templates that meet different workloads.
 Therefore, the mainframe manufacturer does the design work to match the workload.
-This is different from on-premises servers, where the responsibility is far more on the IT department.
+This differs from on-premises servers, where the responsibility is far more on the IT department.

 The larger the mainframe configuration, the more components become involved.
-This is the DS8886 storage system’s internal setup, which would connect to a z series mainframe for extra storage.
+The DS8886 storage system’s internal setup would connect to a z series mainframe for extra storage.

 Servers require an enormous scale until they can compete with mainframes in the total cost of ownership.

 The IBM LinuxOne is a mainframe that runs Linux, which is the primary operating system that runs the cloud, as its name implies.
-Those that don’t usually run IBM’s virtualization software, z/VM directly on the hardware.
+Those that don’t usually run IBM’s virtualization software, z/VM, directly on the hardware.
 A single mainframe can support thousands of virtual machines.
-However, mainframes do not have to virtualize to obtain high utilization, which is a fundamental difference from servers.
+However, mainframes do not have to be virtualized to obtain high utilization, a fundamental difference from servers.

 Mainframe Workloads

-Mainframes are most often associated with the relational database type, as both the relational database and the mainframe are designed for transaction processing.
-Still, they can run all the different types of databases that are presently available, although not at the same level of efficiency.
-Moreover, while many people that work in IT have heard the term transaction processing because it is less discussed than it was in the past and has been primarily a background item in many ways, it is easy to forget precisely what transaction processing is.
+Mainframes are most often associated with the relational database type, as both the relational and mainframes are designed for transaction processing.
+Still, they can run all the different types of databases presently available, although not at the same efficiency level.
+Moreover, while many people who work in IT have heard the term transaction processing because it is less discussed than it was in the past and has been primarily a background item in many ways, it is easy to forget precisely what transaction processing is.

 The following quotation helps illuminate the topic.